DioxusLabs/blitz/README.md

 ## Status

 Blitz is currently in a **pre-alpha** state.
 It already has a very capable renderer, but there are also still many bugs and missing features.
-We are actively working on bringing into a usable state but we would not yet recommend building apps with it.
+We are actively working on bringing it into a usable state but we would not yet recommend building apps with it.

 Check out the [roadmap issue](https://github.com/DioxusLabs/blitz/issues/119) for more details.